ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2017-02-24-twitter-streaming-using-python.md

 Streaming tweets can be a fun exercise in data mining.
 With almost a million tweets being published everyday, there is an enormous wealth of data that can be gathered, and insights to be discovered.
-Today, we will utilize a powerful Python library called [`tweepy`](http://www.tweepy.org/) to access tweets from the web in real-time.
+Today, we will utilize a powerful Python library called [`tweepy`](http://www.tweepy.org/) to access tweets from the web in real-time<!--more-->.

 The main idea is that we will first (1) generate Twitter credentials online by making a _Twitter App_, and then (2) use `tweepy` together with our Twitter credentials to stream tweets depending on our